Ixodes scapularis

-Ixodes scapularis is commonly known as the deer tick or black-legged tick (although some people reserve the latter term for Ixodes pacificus, which is found on the west coast of the US), and in some parts of the US as the bear tick.
+Ixodes scapularis is a hard-bodied tick found in much of the eastern half of North America.
+It is commonly known as the deer tick, owing to its habit of parasitizing the white-tailed deer.
+It is also sometimes known as the black-legged tick (although some people reserve that specific term for Ixodes pacificus, which is found on the west coast of the US), and as the bear tick in some parts of the US.
 It was also named Ixodes dammini until it was shown to be the same species in 1993.

-It is a hard-bodied tick found in the eastern and northern Midwest of the United States as well as in southeastern Canada.
-It is a vector for several diseases of animals, including humans (Lyme disease, babesiosis, anaplasmosis, Powassan virus disease, etc.) and is known as the deer tick owing to its habit of parasitizing the white-tailed deer.
+It is a vector for several diseases of animals, including humans (Lyme disease, babesiosis, anaplasmosis, Powassan virus disease, etc.).
 It is also known to parasitize mice, lizards, migratory birds, etc. especially while the tick is in the larval or nymphal stage.

 Description

-The image shown here—and in fact, most images of Ixodes scapularis that are commonly available—show an adult female that is unengorged, that is, an adult female that has not had a blood meal.
-This is natural, since ticks are generally removed immediately upon discovery to minimize the chance of disease.
-However, the abdomen that holds blood is much larger when engorged; therefore, an engorged specimen of I. scapularis (see photo below) could easily be mistaken for an entirely different tick.

-When the deer tick has consumed a blood meal, its abdomen is a light grayish-blue color.
-The tick itself is naturally black when unfed.
-In identifying an engorged tick, concentrating on the legs and upper part of the body is helpful.
+As a nymph and adult, Ixodes scapularis has eight legs, while larvae have six.
+Unlike ticks from other genera, deer ticks do not have eyes.
+The scutum is dark, inornate (plain), and, in unfed females, contrasts with the exposed orange or red remainder of the idiosoma.
+There are no festoons.
+Ixodes ticks have an anal groove that resembles a horseshoe on their underside anterior to the anal pore.
+The palps of male deer ticks, part of the mouthparts or capitulum, are shorter than those of the female.
+Adult female deer ticks are approximately 3 to 4 mm long, and may engorge while feeding, while adult males are 2 to 3 mm long and cannot engorge due to the rigidity of their scutum, which covers the entire male body.

 Behavior

-Ixodes scapularis has a 2-year lifecycle, during which time it passes through three stages: larva, nymph, and adult.
+Ixodes scapularis has a 2-year life cycle, during which time it passes through three stages: larva, nymph, and adult.
 The tick must take a blood meal at each stage before maturing to the next.
 Deer tick females latch onto a host and drink its blood for 4–5 days.
 Deer are the preferred host of the adult deer tick, but it is also known to feed on small rodents.
 After she is engorged, the tick drops off and overwinters in the leaf litter of the forest floor.
 The following spring, the female lays several hundred to a few thousand eggs in clusters.
 Transtadial (between tick stages) passage of Borrelia burgdorferi is common.
 Vertical passage (from mother to egg) of Borrelia is uncommon.

 Like other ticks, I. scapularis is hardy.
 It can be active after a hard frost, as daytime temperatures can warm it enough to keep it actively searching for a host.
 In the spring, it can be one of the first invertebrates to become active.
 Deer ticks can be quite numerous and seemingly gregarious.